-7.6 PDF optimization
+6.6 PDF optimization

 By default OCRmyPDF will attempt to perform lossless optimizations on the images inside PDFs after OCR is complete.
 Optimization is performed even if no OCR text is found.
 The --optimize N (short form -0) argument controls optimization, where N ranges from 0 to 3 inclusive, analogous to the optimization levels in the GCC compiler.

-Level Comments --opt Disables optimization. --opt Enables lossless optimizations, such as transcoding images to more efficient formats.
-Also compress other uncompressed objects in the PDF and enables the more efficient "object streams" within the PDF.
-(If --jbig2-lossy is issued, then lossy JBIG2 optimization is used.
-The decision to use lossy JBIG2 is separate from standard optimization settings.) --opt All of the above, and enables lossy optimizations and color quantization.
-All of the above, and enables more aggressive optimizations and targets lower image quality.
+Level Comments opt iDisables optimization.
+0 opt iEmables lossless optimizations, such as transcoding images to more efficient formats.
+Also compress other 1 uncompressed objects in the PDF and enables the more efficient "object streams" within the PDF.
+(If jbig2-lossy is issued, then lossy JBIG2 optimization is used.
+The decision to use lossy JBIG2 is separate from standard optimization settings.) opt iAll øfethe above, and enables lossy optimizations and color quantization.
+2 opt iAll øfethe above, and enables more aggressive optimizations and targets lower image quality.
+3 ocrmypdf --optimize 3 in.pdf out.pdf # Make it small